 Ginger cookies are soft and buttery and melt in your mouth.
-They’re super addicting so make extra!
+They’re super yummy so make extra!

 Ginger cookies might be my favorite cookies of all time.
-If nothing else, they’re definitely the most addicting!
-Warm ginger and cinnamon with sweet sticky molasses makes a perfect cookie combination.
+They’re definitely the most addicting!
+Warm ginger and cinnamon with sweet molasses makes a perfect cookie combination.
 Put together a cookie basket for friends and family with our ginger cookies, peanut butter chocolate chip cookies, and gluten free oatmeal cookies!

 How Do You Make Ginger Cookies